TheDolentCity/jotun/src/content/docs/documents/mechanical-programmatic-analysis-of-auto-mech-infantry-remains.md

 ---
-title: Mechanical/Programmatic Analysis of Auto-mech Infantry Remains
+title: Mechanical/Programmatic Analysis of Troll Infantry Remains
-description: An early confidential report on the remains of the auto-mech infantry captured during Operation Dust Demon.
+description: An early confidential report on the remains of the Troll infantry captured during Operation Dust Demon.
 ---

 ```bat